Search

 When choosing light sources for your projects, you need to think about the desired effect.
 Are you trying to highlight a specific object or area (think spotlights in a museum)?
 Or do you need to illuminate an entire space evenly (like a conference room)?

 • High Candela: If you need focused, directional light, go for a light source with high candela.
-This is ideal for task lighting, accent lighting, or any application where you need to direct the light precisely.
+This is ideal for task lighting, accent lighting, or any application like stadium lighting where you need to direct the light precisely.

 • High Lumen: If you need to fill a space with ample light, prioritize lumen output.
 This is essential for ambient lighting, general illumination, and areas where you want a bright and welcoming atmosphere.